Department of Germanic Languages

 Tabea came to Columbia with an M.A. in German Literature.
 Her research focuses on Hermann Broch and Franz Kafka, and she has a special interest in 20th century art.
 She is affiliated with Columbia's Institute for Comparative Literature and Society.

-Neil Ziolkowski holds a B.A. in German studies from the University of Wisconsin-Madison.
+Neil Ziolkowski holds a B.A. in German studies from the University of Wisconsin-Madison and an M.A. from Columbia.
 Before pursuing graduate work in literary studies, Ziolkowski worked in the bicycle industry, which, although not the stuff of any literary canon, has proven illuminating in how webs of production and reproduction are humiliatingly inescapable.
-His academic interests orbit the fields of literature in relation to philosophy of knowledge - specifically, the exchange between mathematics and literature in the later part of the long 19th century.
+His academic interests orbit the fields of literature in relation to philosophy of knowledge - specifically, the exchange between literature and the natural sciences in relation to epistemology around 1900.